DianeLooney/js-to-ruby/prototype-chain.md

 # [Logger]:Run ends
 # [Logger]:Done calling run()
 ```
-In this case, we see that the prepended module can wrap funcitonality.
+In this case, we see that the prepended module can wrap and override funcitonality.
+Notice that since the `log` method of `Logs` doesn't have a super call, the `log` method of `Service` will never be called.
+Ont he other hand, `run` has a `super` call, so it will execute the `run` method of Service.
 This can be useful for debugging, for ensuring that a method only runs under certain conditions, for ensuring a method never runs, to clean arguments, to make sure any errors from a function get caught, etc.

 ## Extend
 ```ruby